AdwaitB/greco-notes/infra/simulation_issues.md

 Eg: for a qmobo the downsample statement has ; last(qguid), mean(motherboard_cpu_temperature), mean(memory_usage), mean(cpu_scaling_frequency)
 Here when the downsample occurs, the final entry effectively says that in the past unit time of resampling, the last qmobo had the mean temperature, memory usage, cpu_scaling_freq of the past unit time.
 This is making the data extrememly biased.

+The extractor for extracting the workload information uses last(field).
+Here, we loose the characteristics of the time unit.
+We are possibly sampling only the very generic values.

 This biased information is being fed to the simulator, Even with the static scheduer, this cannot work!

 ### Issue with Initial State